wahid000786/Log-file-project/README.md

 ## Features

 - Monitors log files in real-time for new entries.
-- Counts occurrences of HTTP status codes and error messages.
+- Counts occurrences of warning, info, trace, debug and error messages.
-- Generates summary reports for HTTP status codes and error messages.
+- Generates summary reports for warning, info, trace, debug and error messages.

 ## Requirements